Birth of the Beatles: Soundtrack

-In a loophole allowing the use of songs actually written by the Beatles themselves, every song in the film was recorded by the Beatles tribute act Rain.
+The film was allowed to use songs written by the Beatles, but rather than the original recordings, the songs in the film were recorded by the Beatles tribute act Rain.
 The guitar and vocal parts for John Lennon were performed by Eddie Lineberry, Paul McCartney by Chuck Coffey, George Harrison by Bill Connearney, and Ringo Starr by Steve Wight.

-The film features many songs known for being performed by the Beatles, with some written by the band themselves, and some by other artists:
+The songs featured in the film are: